- Antique Diamonds

 This outdated guideline is misleading because antique cushions look dramatically different than cushion brilliants.

-The Kohinoor diamond was found five thousand years ago in the Kollur Mine in the Guntur District of Andhra Pradesh.
-It was called Syamantaka jewel in the early Sanskrit scriptures.
-In 1304, the diamond was owned by the kings of Malwa until 1306, when the Kakatiya Empire of Orugallu forced them to give it up.
+The 105-carat (21.6 g) misshapen cushion diamond was once the largest known diamond in the world.
+The Koh-i-noor diamond, meaning “Mountain of Light” was found five thousand years ago in the Kollur Mine in the Guntur District of Andhra Pradesh.
+Called Syamantaka jewel in the early Sanskrit scriptures. the diamond was owned by the kings of Malwa until 1306 when the Kakatiya Empire of Orugallu forced them to give it up.

+The diamond was in the hands of the Delhi Sultanate between 1323 and 1339 when Muhammad bin Tughlaq brought it to Samarkand, where it stayed for the next 300 years.
 In 1526 the stone went on a trip to Mughal Empire, where it stayed for 200 years.
-Nader Shah robbed Moguls of their prized possessions in 1739, shipped it to Persia, and renamed it “Koh-i-Noor,” meaning mountain of light.
+Nader Shah robbed Moguls of their prized possessions in 1739, shipped them to Persia, and renamed it “Koh-i-Noor.”

-Nader Shah got himself killed in 1747, so the diamond passed to his general Ahmad Shah Durrani, who “took care” of it until his descendants brought it to Punjab, India, and presented the diamond to the founder of the Sikh Empire, Maharaja Ranjit Singh.
-In 1849 after they conquered Punjab, the British East India Company sent the diamond to Britain, becoming one of the crown jewels.
-On its way from Lahore to Britain amid excessive drinking and debauchery, the diamond was temporarily lost but later found by a servant.
+Nader Shah was killed in 1747, and the diamond passed to his general Ahmad Shah Durrani until his descendants brought it to Punjab, India, and presented the diamond to the founder of the Sikh Empire, Maharaja Ranjit Singh.
+After conquering Punjab, the British East India Company sent the diamond to Britain to be one of the crown jewels, but on its way from Lahore to Britain, amid excessive drinking and debauchery, the stone was lost and later recovered by a servant.
+In 1850 it was presented to Queen Victoria.
+It took 38 days to cut from 186 carats to its present form of 108.93 carats at the cost of 8000 pounds.
+The stone is currently set into the Maltese Cross in the crown made for the Queen’s mother in 1937.

 - In 1749, Louis XV, his great-grandson, had it hang off the Order of the Golden Fleece insignia worn by the French royalty until the French Revolution, during which the crown jewels were stolen.
-The diamond reappeared in London in 1812 reduced to 45 carats to avoid detection.
+The diamond reappeared in London in 1812 and was reduced to 45 carats to avoid detection.

 - Thomas Eliason, a diamond merchant, sold it to King George IV, an addict with severe health problems, massive debts, and an estranged marriage.